Safety Net Income Benefit (SNIB)

 What if a client's job is terminated because of the transport accident injury?

-If a client loses his/her job due to the transport accident injury and suffers a total or partial loss of incapacity, he/she is entitled to LOEC benefits.
+If a client loses his/her job due to the transport accident injury and suffers a total or partial loss of incapacity, he/she may be entitled to LOEC benefits.
 See also the Loss of Earning Capacity Benefits policy.